chenlonggang/Adaptive-FM-index/README.md

 	 and in space close to information-theoretic lower bound of the object while supporting operations of the original object efficiently.
-	 FM-index and CSA(compressed suffix array) both are implicit expression about SA(suffix array), has the ability of fast pattern maching,and nedds little space,Hybrid-FM-index is close to Bzip2,and CSA is a little weaker.
+	 FM-index and CSA(compressed suffix array) both are implicit expression about SA(suffix array), has the ability of fast pattern matching,and needs little space, and Hybrid-FM-index is more space efficient, comparable with Bzip2,but CSA is a little weake in space.
-	 Hybrid-FM-index is a advanced version of the original FM-index,it's faster and smaller, as you can guess,we developed a set of compression methods,for each piece of data, always select the best one,that's the bigest secret about my works.
+	 Hybrid-FM-index is a advanced version of the original FM-index,it's faster and smaller, as you can guess,we developed a set of compression methods,for each pieces of data, always select the best one,that's the bigest secret about my works.
 	 It works like a mixture of KMP and Bzip2,you can build a fm-index for a document,and the you have mainly there operations in your hands:
 	 counting: count how many a pattern occurs in the document.
-	 locating: locate all the position where the pattern occurs.
+	 locating: locate all the positions where the pattern occurs.
 	 extracting: decompress a piece of the document.
 ## How to use it?
 ###just for fun